SwiftFc/simple_shell/README.md

 This is a Group Project by Kingsley Dade & Henry Asiedu This is a completion of a milestone in the ALX Software engineering program

+<h2>The Interactive Prompt $</h2>
+The prompt will print "henry$$" to the screen for a user to interact and make commands

 This is a UNIX Command Interpreter That does the following:
 Executes Commands entered by the user
 Implements the builtin command cd that changes the current directory of the process.
 Implements the builtin command pwd that displays the current directory of the process.